KingFrostii/KingFrostii/README.md

 I usually like to sleep, draw, play games, watch movies or series, and listen to music!

-I love to interact with someone else.
+I love to interact with someone else!

+I am tired of dealing with important matters in irl.

+Usually semi-afk and afk.

 <div align="center">